 Each folder resource in a given storage is identified by folderId, which is a string that MUST be unique in the context of that storage (under the same BASE_URL).
 The folderId is assigned by the storage server.

 Each folder also has a name, which is used to construct the location (path).

 Editor’s note: FFS details of how path is constructed from object/folder names.

-Editor’s note: FFS how the name is specified on object/folder creation.

 Add “newName” to Folder data structure.

 Type: Folder